 The main difference compared with IVF is that IVM doesn’t involve the use of stimulatory fertility drugs.
 Instead, eggs are collected from the ovaries while they are still immature.
 They are then grown in a laboratory for one to two days before being fertilised and replaced into the womb.

-Mild IVF and IVM are particularly suitable for people who prefer to avoid taking fertility drugs or who are at increased risk of complications of the drugs due to an existing medical condition, such as the one in twenty women who have polycystic ovarian syndrome (PCOS).
+Mild IVF and IVM are particularly suitable for people who prefer to avoid taking fertility drugs or who are at increased risk of complications of the drugs due to an existing medical condition, such as the one in twenty women who has polycystic ovarian syndrome (PCOS).
 IVM doesn’t stimulate the ovaries at all, which means there is no risk of developing ovarian hyperstimulation syndrome (OHSS), which women with PCOS have a much greater chance of experiencing and which sometimes requires hospital admission.

 However, both mild IVF and IVM do not produce as many embryos and so currently sees lower success rates per cycle.
 Every patient is unique, and we can work with you to discuss your needs and success rates, to develop the right care for you.
 As all treatment options ranging from mild IVF, IVM and conventional IVF are available in one place, TFP is best placed to advise and help you decide the treatment for you.